 12. Payments banks must use the word "Payments Bank" in their names to look different from other banks.

 13. Payments banks will be allowed to provide internet banking and mobile banking facility to their customers.

-14. A payments banks can become a business representative of any other bank, but it will have to comply with the guidelines of Reserve Bank of India.
+14. Payments banks can become a business representative of any other bank, but it will have to comply with the guidelines of the Reserve Bank of India.

 15. The payments banks can accept remittances to be sent to or receive remittances from multiple